kartikeyagg/Market_place-website/README.md

 A Market place Website

-TO use :-
+To use :-
 - clone this Repo in your PC .
-- run python3 manage.pu runserver
+- run python3 manage.py runserver
 - paste the url got as the ouput of above command in a browser.